- Measuring Growth

 Interpreting the Data

 The purpose of the Teacher Diagnostic reports is to help teachers assess the growth of students at different achievement levels.
-These reports can help teachers and administrators set priorities for improving the differentiation of instruction to meet the needs of students at all achievement levels.
+These reports can help teachers and admins set priorities for improving the differentiation of instruction to meet the needs of students at all achievement levels.

 When the Teacher Diagnostic report opens, the data is displayed in a bar chart.